prabesh-mah/Pytest-Web-Automation/README.md

 ## What are tested in this project

+- HTML Table Scraping
+- File Download
+- Tabs
+- Search functionality
+- Facebook Embed
 - Toggle between dark and light theme
 - About Nepse Alpha section
 - Advertise with us section
-- Search functionality
-- Facebook Embed
-- Page Redirection
-- Form fill up
+- Form fillup
-- Tabs
 - etc

 ## How To Setup This Project

-To setup this project on your PC, download this project as a Zip file via.
-GitHub link or use `git clone`, below are the detailed steps:

-**Step 1**: Use below command to ensure that all requirements have been installed.
+**Step 1**: Use the command below to ensure that all softwares have been installed.

 ```
 python --version